Frequently Asked Questions (FAQ)

 (Will I get into trouble?)

-· Failure to file a return or filing late can be costly.
+?
+Failure to file a return or filing late can be costly.
 If taxes are owed, a delay in filing may result in penalty and interest charges that could increase a tax bill by 25 percent, or more.

-See the entire article at the IRS website.
+See the entire article at https://www.irs.gov/newsroom/missed-the-tax-return-deadline-irs-offers-help.

 If you will be required to file old tax returns, we can help you.
 Forms for prior years are available at the IRS website .